syncfusion-content/javascript-docs/js/TreeGrid/Rows.md

 ## Expand/Collapse Row

-In TreeGrid, parent rows are expanded/collapsed by using expand/collapse icons, expand all/collapse all toolbar items and by using public methods.
+In TreeGrid, parent rows are expanded/collapsed by using expand/collapse icons, expand all/collapse all toolbar items and by using the [`expandCollapseRow`](https://help.syncfusion.com/api/js/ejtreegrid#methods:expandcollapserow "expandCollapseRow") method.
 By default all records in TreeGrid will be rendered in expanded state.

 ### Collapse parent records at initial load